 This recipe was inspired by the vendors I saw at the market in L'Isle Sur la Sourge, during my cooking classes in Provence.

-Rotisserie Pan Potatoes and Root Vegetables
+Grill (Or Rotisserie Grill) Roasted Potatoes and Root Vegetables

 - 4 cloves garlic, unpeeled

 - Prep the vegetables: Put all the vegetables in a microwave-safe bowl, drizzle with the olive oil, sprinkle with the salt, pepper, and herbes de Provence, and toss to coat.
 Cover the bowl with plastic wrap and microwave for 10 minutes to par-cook the potatoes.
 Pour the vegetables into the foil pan and spread into a single layer.